andreassolberg/uwap/docs/autoconfigure-widget.md

 		}

+The metadata property tn the "metadata" message, may contain the following properties:

+* `redirect_uri`

 Then the user register the app using the widget, and when submitted, your app retrieves the full configuration:

 	var onRegisterCompleted = function(message) {